-Supercooled liquid water exists in the atmosphere as cloud droplets down to temperatures of -40° and are an important component of the global radiation budget [1].
+${\displaystyle S}$ UPERCOOLED liquid water exists in the atmosphere as cloud droplets down to temperatures of $-40^\circ$ and is an important component of the global radiation budget [1].
 These droplets present in mixed-phase clouds pose a hazard to aviation through airframe icing.
-From 1999 to 2007, there were 62 inflight icing reports, with approximately half of the incidents resulting in fatalities [2].
-Early research efforts into nose or pod mounted sensors produced promising results; however, no such systems have been operationally integrated into aircraft.
-The advent of remotely-piloted and autonomous aircraft has renewed interest in developing remote sensors for detecting supercooled liquid, due to the lack of human environmental awareness in unmanned aerial systems.
-Moreover, the expanded use of G-band radiometry, both due to the reduced component size and proximity to the 183.1-GHz water vapor line [3], suggest that a small system for detecting, and even coarsely ranging, supercooled liquid clouds may be possible.
-Such systems with limited size, weight and power consumption would be ideal for unmanned aerial systems.
+From 1999 to 2007, there were 62 in-flight icing reports, with approximately half of the incidents resulting in fatalities [2].
+Early research efforts into nose- or podmounted sensors produced promising results; however, no such systems have been operationally integrated into aircraft.
+The advent of remotely piloted and autonomous aircraft has renewed interest in developing remote sensors for detecting supercooled liquid, due to the lack of human environmental awareness in unmanned aerial systems.
+Moreover, the expanded use of G-band radiometry, both due to the reduced component size and proximity to the 183.1-GHz water vapor line [3], suggests that a small system for detecting, and even coarsely ranging, supercooled liquid clouds may be possible.
+Such systems with limited size,